luord/luord.github.io/content/Software/genetic.md

     import pytest
     # ...

-    @pytest.mark.parametrize("mutation_rate, comparator", [
+    @pytest.mark.parametrize("do_mutate, matcher", [
         (1, operator.ne), (0, operator.eq)
     ])
     @given(env=..., base=...)
-    def test_mutate(env: Environment, base: Individual, mutation_rate, comparator): with patch.object(Individual, "MUTATION_RATE", new=mutation_rate):
+    def test_mutation(env: Environment, base: Individual, do_mutate, matcher): with patch.object(Individual, "MUTATION_RATE", new=do_mutate):
             mutated = env.mutate(base)

-            assert all(comparator(b, m) for b, m in zip(base, mutated))
+        assert matcher(base, mutated)

-Updating the mutation rate, we create two invariants: When the rate is 100%, mutation is total;
-the mutated individual cannot share genes with the base genome.
-If the rate is 0%, mutation can't happen; the individual's genes must be identical to the base genome.
+Updating the mutation rate, we create two invariants: When the rate is 100%, mutation is guaranteed to happen, so the mutated individual cannot possibly be identical to the base genome; if the rate is 0%, mutation can't happen, so the individual must be identical to the base genome.

 Finally, crossover.
 This one has a simple invariant: All the offspring genes must come from one of the two parents, so we test just that: